Dimitri11230/Playwheapp-demo/README.md

 UPDATE 12/16/20
 The current "ML" prediction functionality in the app is a really crude/naive model that I coded up myself using dictionaries.
 That model is not really a ML model.
 The stuff that I am currently working on are proper ML models- CNN, MLP, and Random Forests and seem to work the best so far.
 I need to move it from a Colab/python environment to Xcode/ObjC/Swift or integrate it in.

+UPDATE 01/30/21
+Best TestScore so far was 0.85.
+Still Developing in Colab.